Please note that Tapas no longer supports Internet Explorer.

 Dong.

-Juno's knees buckled under the weight of the cat's violet gaze.
-A burning pain ignited in her chest, sharper than ever before, as if invisible hands were crushing her ribs.
+A burning pain ignited in her chest, sharper than ever before, it felt like invisible hands were crushing her ribs.
 She gasped as the world tilted.

 It wasn't just her lungs collapsing; her heart was too.
-It was beating irregularly, first frantically, then faltering as if it had forgotten how to beat properly.
+It was beating irregularly, first frantically, then faltering like it forgot how to beat properly.
 Each uneven beat splintered through her chest until she felt as though she was cracking right down the middle.

 Pressing her palm to her sternum, she felt her vision blurring at the edges as her fingers dug into her blouse.
 The pain radiated outwards into her arms and throat, it was too much to bear.